ncolomer/discovery/README.md

 # discovery

-Discovery is an [elasticsearch](http://www.elasticsearch.org) site plugin to visualize and explore [OpenStreetMap](http://www.openstreetmap.org) data, indexed using [elasticsearch-osmosis-plugin](https://github.com/ncolomer/elasticsearch-osmosis-plugin).
+Discovery is an [elasticsearch](http://www.elasticsearch.org) plugin to visualize and explore [OpenStreetMap](http://www.openstreetmap.org) data, indexed using [elasticsearch-osmosis-plugin](https://github.com/ncolomer/elasticsearch-osmosis-plugin).

 ## Features

-* Search for indexed OSM features (node, way or both)
+* Search for indexed OpenStreetMap features (node, way or both)
 * Filter on features name and/or tags
-* Set max number of features to draw on the map
+* Set max number of features drawn on the map
-* Draw Rectangle or Polygon as Shape filter (default to map's bounds)
+* Draw Rectangle or Polygon as Shape filter (defaults to map's bounds)

 ## Installation